 THIS DATE IN HISTORY: Nov.
 1

-1959: Montreal Canadiens goaltender Jacques Plante makes history when he wears a mask during an NHL game for the first time.
+1959: Montreal Canadiens goalie Jacques Plante makes history when he wears a mask during an NHL game for the first time.

 Plante is cut by a rising shot taken by New York Rangers forward Andy Bathgate 3:06 into the first period of a game at Madison Square Garden.
 Plante goes off for repairs; when he returns, he's wearing a fiberglass mask.
 Plante has been using one in practice, but this is the first time he plays with one during a game.

 The debut of Plante's mask comes seven years to the day he plays his first NHL game.
 With Gerry McNeil sidelined by injury, Plante defeats the Rangers 4-1 in his first NHL start.
-He goes 2-0-1 before being returned to the Montreal Royals.
+He wins two games and ties one before being returned to the Montreal Royals.

 1924: The NHL officially comes to the United States when the Boston Bruins join the League.
 The NHL expands to six franchises by adding the Bruins and Montreal Maroons.